HIPAA and HITECH: A Dual Framework for Protecting Health Information

 Table of Contents

-The Evolution of HITECH
+The History and Evolution of HIPAA and HITECH

 Synergy Between HIPAA and HITECH